Nourishing and cooling Shrimp Avocado Cucumber Salad, perfect for the hot summer days!

 Ingredients

-- 1 lb frozen pre-cooked mini shrimp*
+- 1 lb small shrimp

-- 2 large cucumbers, cubed
+- 2 large cucumbers cubed

-- 1 cup cherry tomatoes, whole and halved
+- 1 cup cherry tomatoes whole and halved

-- ⅓ cup red onion, chopped very small
+- 1/3 cup red onion chopped very small

-- 1 whole avocado, cubed and sliced
+- 1 whole avocado cubed and sliced

 - 1 sprig fresh mint